East St. Louis massacre: Violence

 Following the May 28 meeting, some 1,000–3,000 white men marched into downtown East St. Louis and began attacking African Americans on the street and in streetcars, and burning some buildings.
 Illinois Governor Frank Orren Lowden called in the National Guard to suppress the violence.
 Although rumors circulated that the Black people were planning retaliatory attacks, conditions eased somewhat for a few weeks.

 Following the May disorder, the East St. Louis Central Labor Council requested an investigation by the State Council of Defense.
 Its report said that "southern negroes were misled by false advertisements and unscrupulous employment agents to come to East St. Louis in such numbers under false pretenses of secure jobs and decent living quarters".
-The tensions between black workers and white workers quickly formed again as no solutions to their economic challenges were agreed upon.
+State Council of Defense member John Walker endorsed a claim that employers were importing Black southern migrants to destroy labor organizations.

 The riot was precipitated by fatal errors.
 On July 1, a black Ford Model T occupied by white males drove through a Black area of the city; passengers fired several shots into a group on the street.
 An hour later, a Ford containing four people, including a journalist and two police officers (Detective Sergeant Samuel Coppedge and Detective Frank Wadley), passed through the same area.
 Black residents, possibly assuming this car held the original attackers, opened fire on the car, killing one officer instantly and mortally wounding another.

 The next day, thousands of white spectators gathered to view the detectives' bloodstained automobile.
 From there they rushed into the Black sections of town, south and west of the city, and began rioting.
 The mob beat and shot Black people on the street indiscriminately, including women and children.
 After cutting the water hoses of the fire department, white rioters burned entire sections of the city and shot Black residents as they escaped the flames.
 Claiming that "Southern negros deserve[d] a genuine lynching", some whites hanged several Black people.

 The following day on July 3, 1917, a reporter from the St. Louis Post-Dispatch wrote: "For an hour and a half last evening I saw the massacre of helpless negroes at Broadway and Fourth Street, in downtown East St. Louis, where black skin was death warrant."